MyLeoLan/go-textnow/README.md

 #### Data
 For simplicity, currently exists 1M users, 10,000 (unassigned) phone numbers, and 5M sms.

-For phonebook service, only the user's phone number is update.
+For phonebook service, only the user's phone number is updated.
 Each phone number can be, say, ~15 bytes, in total = 15 * 86400 _(seconds per day)_   ~= 1.2MB per day.

 For sms service, each sms contains _from_ & _to_ phone numbers, the sms content and the idempotency key.
 Each of the from and to is ~15 bytes, while the sms content is ~160 bytes and idempotency key is 16 bytes.
 In total we get (15 * 2) + 160 + 16 = 206 bytes per sms, and 206 * 500 * 86400 = 8.8 GB per day.